Skip to main content

 Codename: precise

-To find out your Linux kernel version, you can use the command:
+To find the Linux kernel version, you can use the command:

 $ uname -mrs